Ali-Forootani/multi_llm/README.md

 ```

-To prepare Documents for RAG, Copy PDF files to `data\docs` directory and execute:
+-To prepare Documents for RAG, Copy PDF files to `data\docs` directory and execute:
 ```
 python src\prepare_vectordb_from_docs.py
 ```